He Is (Brandy song): Writing and recording

-Producer Warryn Campbell met then-15-year-old Norwood when he started playing keyboards in her live band.
-Though he left the band two years later to pursue a career in music production, the pair reunited in 2001 along with songwriter Harold Lilly to collaborate on Norwood's third studio album Full Moon.
-During the first month they worked together, Campbell, Lilly, and Norwood discussed spirituality.
-Norwood, who was raised in a Christian household, read a lot of religious and spiritual texts as that time, but while conversations prompted Campbell to ask Norwood to record a gospel song, Norwood declined.
+Producer Warryn Campbell met then-15-year-old Brandy when he started playing keyboards in her live band.
+Though he left the band two years later to pursue a career in music production, the pair reunited in 2001 along with songwriter Harold Lilly to collaborate on her third studio album Full Moon.
+During the first month they worked together, Campbell, Lilly, and Brandy discussed spirituality.
+Brandy, who was raised in a Christian household, read a lot of religious and spiritual texts as that time, but while conversations prompted Campbell to ask her to record a gospel song, she declined.

-Determined to get Norwood to sing a gospel song, Campbell convinced Lilly to craft a song which would speak discreetly about God in third person.
-Though Norwood later joined the couple for additional writing on the track, Campbell and Lilly kept the initial meaning of the song a secret until its single release.
+Determined to get her to sing a gospel song, Campbell and Lilly went on to craft a song which would speak discreetly about God in third person.
+Though Brandy later joined the couple for additional writing on the track, Campbell and Lilly kept the initial meaning of the song a secret until its single release.
 In an interview with Yahoo!
 Music in August 2002, Campbell revealed: "I've never told [Norwood].
 She still don't know.
 She thinks it's about birth.
 And I wanted her to sing it like it's about birth.
 That gave it that push.
 She has probably figured it out by now."

-The recording of additional ad-libs for the radio remixes was tracked by the MTV reality series Brandy: Special Delivery (2002).
-Norwood also worked with Guy Roche, producer of her 1998 song "Almost Doesn't Count", on an acoustic guitar-led pop version with entirely new vocals.
-Underwhelmed with the outcome, Norwood initially questioned whether to release "He Is" as the single at all, since she felt it was not modifiable into a crossover hit.
-Calling the product of the recording session "real shit", Norwood left Roche's version unused.

-Release

-"He Is" was released as the third single from Full Moon by Atlantic Records.
-It was serviced to rhythmic contemporary radio in the United States on September 17, 2002.
-While it received no international release, its US release was accompanied by a promotional CD single, which included two slightly shorter radio remixes produced by Campbell.
+In 2022, Campbell revealed that fellow R&B singer Deborah Cox wanted to record the song at first.